Araksya-Hambaryan/ITC-9/Elya_Karapetyan/Homeworks/Python/1_11-06/README.txt

-The requarements of the task - Check the validity of json file
+The requirements  of the task - Check the validity of json file

 There are the folowing functions:
     - writeInFile()